sdotson/blog-posts/clean architecture.md

 ### Glue
 Glue “glues” our different injected dependencies together to create a specific implementation strategy with a domain higher order function.

 Glue is where we use our factory functions to inject our dependencies and build the specific implementation strategies we want to use.
 The dependencies can be adaptors or domain functions.
-The thought is to isolate and decouple concerns so that the business logic does not have to care about the specific implementation details, but rather, the interface for that implementation.
+The rationale behind the glue is to isolate and decouple concerns so that the business logic does not have to care about the specific implementation details, but rather, the interface for that implementation.

 ### Routers
 The routers folder just includes the routes as well as controllers and request validation.
 These should all be very thin.